deeplearner87/UMINT/README.md

 ## Running UMINT
 To run UMINT, import `umint.py` from the `Proposed` directory and run the function `CombinedEncoder`.
 All the parameters are mentioned below for better understanding.
-One can also follow a ipynb file from the `Proposed` directory.
+One can also follow a .ipynb file from the `Proposed` directory.

 ### Requirements
-To run umint, one need to install `tensorflow`, `sklearn`, `scipy` and `pandas` packages.
+To run umint, one needs to install `tensorflow`, `sklearn`, `scipy` and `pandas` packages.
 Installation codes are as follows:
 + `pip install tensorflow`
 + `pip install scikit-learn`
 + `pip install scipy`